 Galactagogues

-If these measures fail, galactagogue prescription can be considered, in addition to ongoing support for regular effective milk drainage.
-There are no licensed medications in the UK for this use but see the Bristol Royal Hospital for Children Clinical Guidelines for GPs for their guidance on Drug Treatment to increase milk supply in Lactating Mothers.
-The Infant Feeding Midwives are also happy to give advice to GP’s for individual prescriptions.
+If referral to the infant feeding specialist service has failed to improve milk supply, galactagogue prescription can be considered, in addition to ongoing support for regular effective milk drainage.
+There are no licensed medications in the UK for this use but see the following:

 See also the GPIFN page on Galactagogues, and Domperidone and breastfeeding from The Breastfeeding Network.